A/B testing is one of the most important parts of user experience research that is conducted by most companies.

-Here are some important things every PM should know about A/B testing to best prepare for their next PM interview.
+Here are some fundamental things every PM should know about A/B testing to prepare for their upcoming PM interview.

-First and foremost, PMs should understand the difference between the related testing methodologies to determine if an A/B test is the right way to go.
-There are at least two other U/X test designs that PMs should know.
-These are:
+First and foremost, a product manager or data scientist should understand the difference between the related testing methodologies to determine if an A/B test is the best course of action.

-These forms of tests are best used for major layout or design decisions, rather than testing the individual differences between specific elements.
+These tests are best used for major layout or design decisions rather than testing the individual differences between specific elements.

 How to Properly Run A/B Tests